flexera-public/policy_templates/operational/flexera/onboarding/README.md

   - *`org_owner`* - Required for accessing Service Account and Service Account Client details, SSO, and other Org-scoped configurations

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

+## Supported Clouds

+- AWS
+- Azure
+- Google

+## Cost

+This Policy Template does not incur any cloud costs.